See the Join Us page for information on joining our group!

 Britt Ousterhout – Britt is a population ecologists with interests in dispersal and metapopulation dynamics.
 She is working on a project focused on how local adaptation influences species diversity.
 For more information click here.

-Savannah Graham – Savannah joined the lab as a PhD candidate Fall of 2016 after completing her B.S. at Lyon’s College.
+Savannah Graham – Savannah joined the lab as a MS candidate Fall of 2017 after completing her B.S. at Lyon’s College.
 For more information click here.

 Wade Boys – Wade joined the lab as a MS candidate Spring of 2017.
 He is working on our biogeography of dragonflies project.
 For more information click here.